Guest prep

 Five minutes before

-On air: what to expect
+On air: the running order and what to expect

 1. Livestream banter.
-Sam opens, mentions the show is being livestreamed and recorded, intros the cohost and you to live audience (not for recording).
+Sam opens, mentions the show is being livestreamed and recorded, intros the cohost and you to the live audience (not for recording).

 4. Signals